jeffreykegler/old_kollos/about.md

 ## What are the advantages foreseen for Kollos?

-First, currently several of Marpa's nicest features rely on Perl callbacks for their custom logic, and having to cross the C/Perl inteface costly.
+First, currently several of Marpa's nicest features rely on Perl callbacks for their custom logic, and having to cross the C/Perl interface is costly.
-To a certain extent Marpa lets you bypass this, and to allow this has evolved its own virtual machine.
+To a certain extent Marpa lets you bypass this, but to allow this has evolved its own virtual machine.
 Kollos will replace this "intrinsic" virtual machine with Lua, which will be much more powerful, no bigger, and (I expect) faster.